tomtom-international/cloud-healer/README.md

 ## Introduction
 TomTom VM Active Self Recycler enables active cloud-agnostic self-managed instance recycling for Java.
 This component was developed to address following unique operational requirements:
+  * Creating computing instance takes substantial amount of time, e.g. several GBs needs to be copied.
-  * Your VM(computing instance) can enter error state, e.g. connectivity to external resources(process, DB, message queues, e.t.c.) is lost.
+  * Your VM(computing instance) can enter unstable state, e.g. connectivity to external resources(process, DB, message queues, e.t.c.) is lost.
 The error state can happen unpredictably and can not be scheduled.
 If you need, for example, self-terminate running instance after certain period of time, you can more easily achieve this by leveraging cloud provider facilities, e.g. AWS provides that ability by tuning _cloud-init_ script.
   * Restarting instance most likely solves the issue.
 It can also include restarting external process if they are co-located.
-  * Instance restarting takes substantial amount of time, e.g. several GBs needs to be copied.
   * Load-Balancer(LB) does not support automatic VM recovery(Azure case).

+## TomTom VM Active Self Recycler features
+ * Enables graceful instance recycling without impacting users.
+ * Supports Azure and AWS.
+ * Shields client code from cloud-specific SDK dependencies and low-level details of cloud infrastructure.
+ * Can send notifications to topic(AWS) and EventHub(Azure).
+ * Thread management, forks new thread for recycling.

-## Why standard LB can't fix this?
+## Why standard LB features are not enough?
+Firstly, unhealthy instance gets removed from the cluster which might cause performance degradation as spinning off fresh instance is slow(see requirements).
  Relying on LB to detect and recycle instance is _passive_ approach.
 LB expect predefined number of consecutive health check failures for VM to become unhealthy.
 E.g. By default, Azure LB executes health check every 15 sec, 3 consecutive health check must be failed for instance to remove it from LB.
-Performance degradation could be caused by prompt removal of the instance from the cluster.
 Following pictures depict how LB handles node failure

                                +---------------+